nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 When the connection is established, it starts collecting data from two sensors:

 * The flip state of the Thingy:52
-* The simulated GNSS position data
+* The GNSS position data of the nRF9160 DK

 The sample aggregates the data from both sensors in memory.
 You can then trigger an alarm that sends the aggregated data over LTE to `nRF Cloud`_ by flipping the Thingy:52, which causes a change in the flip state to ``UPSIDE_DOWN``.